biemster/pmos-openbox-conky/README.md

 - [ ] GPS
 - [ ] WhatsApp, iMessage
 - [ ] Power management
+- [ ] Access to internal home network

 ## Basic UI, notifications and gestures
 The python script `phone.py` runs the show, and takes care of everything from `/dev/input` besides the gestures.